Energizer vs Predator

 Is Predator more reliable than Energizer?

-Based on the available data, Predator holds a Tier C reliability rating (60 out of 100) while Energizer sits at Tier D (48 out of 100).
-This gives Predator a moderate edge in brand-level reliability.
+Predator holds a Tier C reliability rating with a score of 60 out of 100, while Energizer sits at Tier D with 48 out of 100.
+This gives Predator a measurable edge in brand-level reliability assessment.

-Why does Predator have a lower overall score despite having a higher reliability rating?
+Why does Predator have lower quality and value scores but a higher reliability rating?